EndangeredMassa/massa-labs/app/templates/blog/article/conventional-comments.md

 Part definitions:

 - **label:** this is a single label that signifies what kind of comment (see above) is being left:
-    - question
+    - question: I want to know the answer to this question
-    - suggestion
+    - suggestion: I suggest this change for the given reasons
-    - convention
+    - convention: a team or codebase convention is not being followed
-    - requirement
+    - requirement: a requirement of the task is not met
-- **blocking-status** (optional)
+- **blocking-status**
-    - (blank): does not block merging
-    - non-blocking: does not block merging
+    - non-blocking: does not block merging, does not need to be resolved
-    - soft-blocking: does not block merging, but the comment should be resolved in a follow-up code change
+    - soft-blocking: does not block merging, but the comment should be resolved before the task is considered complete
     - blocking: blocks merging
 - **subject:** brief and explicit description, no need for padded language
-- **details** (optional): the context, reasoning, and conversational messaging
+- **details:** the specifics, context, reasoning, and/or conversational messaging

 ## Examples

 > **question (non-blocking):** Were you able to find a case when `paging.next` doesn't exist?
->
-> When I tested analyzing temporary failures, the URL for next always seemed to exist and be the same across all subsequent polls.
-I ended up having to check whether `items.length === 0` (`events.length === 0`) instead to break out of the loop.

 > **suggestion (non-blocking):** extract functions
 >